<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link href="https://trmccormick.com/blog/managing-a-team-of-dpms"/>
+<link href="https://trmccormick.com/blog/data-informed-culture"/>

 <author>